canada-ca/open-source-logiciel-libre/en/guides/publishing-open-source-code.md

 | **When to use** | Software | Libraries | Web applications and services |
 | **Licence text** | https://www.gnu.org/licenses/gpl-3.0.txt | https://www.gnu.org/licenses/lgpl-3.0.txt | https://www.gnu.org/licenses/agpl-3.0.txt |

 To apply to source code, add the text of the chosen licence to a LICENSE.txt file in the root folder of the project.
-See [Add Mandatory Files](#add-mandatory-files).
+See [Add Recommended Files](#add-recommended-files).
+You could also just add the licence text directly in one of your source code file but by making it clearly available at the root of your project, you make it easier for people to find it and some collaboration platforms can automatically display your licence in the web interface.

 If multiple licences can be applied, choose a licence which matches the goal of the project and its interactions with other projects.
 This tends to revolve around the decision of whether to apply a permissive or reciprocal licence.